nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * CoLAB should work on any _mainstream OS_ on both 32-bit and 64-bit architectures as long as it has Java `11` or above installed.
     * CoLAB should work under _common screen resolutions_. (i.e. the window should not be out of boundary)
 * Performance requirements:
-    * CoLAB should be able to hold _up to 1000 persons_ without a noticeable sluggishness in performance for typical usage.
+    * CoLAB should be able to hold _up to 1000 contacts_ and _1000 projects_ without a noticeable sluggishness in performance for typical usage.
     * The response to any command should be shown _within 1 second_.
 * Constraints:
     * CoLAB should be _backward compatible_ with data files produced by earlier versions as much as possible.
 If one release is not compatible with earlier versions, a migration guide should be provided.